LENS-TUGraz/simba/README.md

 #### Using *Simba* in VSCode

 Once the Devcointainer is installed, VSCode offers an convenient way to use *Simba* using its *Jupyter* extension and *Interactive Python mode*.
-This extension is installed automatically the Devcontainer.
+This extension is installed automatically in the Devcontainer.
 To run a simulation, open the corresponding simulation file in VSCode (e.g., *Simulations/sim_examples_iin_capsize.py*), press `Strg + Shift + P` and select `Jupyter: Run All Cells`.
 VSCode will then execute your python code, display plots, show variables content etc.
 For more information how to use *Python Interactive mode* in VSCode, see https://code.visualstudio.com/docs/python/jupyter-support-py.